Parquet

 Parquet ([paʁkɛ]; French for "a small compartment") is a geometric mosaic of wood pieces used for decorative effect in flooring.

 Parquet patterns are often entirely geometrical and angular—squares, triangles, lozenges—but may contain curves.
 The most popular parquet flooring pattern is herringbone.

 Etymology

 The word derives from the Old French parchet (the diminutive of parc), literally meaning "a small enclosed space".

 History

 Large diagonal squares known as parquet de Versailles were introduced in 1684 as parquet de menuiserie ("woodwork parquet") to replace the marble flooring that required constant washing, which tended to rot the joists beneath the floors.
 Such parquets en losange were noted by the Swedish architect Daniel Cronström at Versailles and at the Grand Trianon in 1693.

 Materials

-Timber contrasting in color and grain, such as oak, walnut, cherry, lime, pine, maple etc. are sometimes employed, and in the more expensive kinds the richly coloured mahogany and sometimes other tropical hardwoods are also used.
+Woods contrasting in color and grain, such as oak, walnut, cherry, lime, pine, maple etc. are sometimes employed, and in the more expensive kinds the richly coloured mahogany and sometimes other tropical hardwoods are also used.
 While not technically a wood, bamboo is also a popular material for modern floors.

 Parquet floors were formerly usually adhered with hot bitumen.
 Today modern cold adhesives are usually used.